cchanging/asterinas/docs/src/to-contribute/style-guidelines/rust-guidelines.md

 including crates, modules, structs, traits, functions, macros, and more.
 The use of the `#[warn(missing_docs)]` lint enforces this rule.

-Asterinas adheres to the API style guidelines of the Rust community.
+Astros adheres to the API style guidelines of the Rust community.
 The recommended API documentation style can be found at [How to write documentation - The rustdoc book](https://doc.rust-lang.org/rustdoc/how-to-write-documentation.html).